Everything You Need to Know About Winter Hiking (How to Stay Warm & Cool)

 The first tip I recommend, is getting the right gear.
 For late fall hiking, and early spring hiking, you MUST have a pair of snowshoes (the ones I use) and micro spikes or crampons.
 When the trail has 8 inches of snow or more, you are suppose to wear snowshoes.
 However, in early spring and late winter hiking, when the snow is really built in, most trails you can get away with only wearing micro spikes.

 The reason you must wear snowshoes on the heavier snow trails, is so you don’t create any “post holes.”
-Post holes are created from people only wearing micro spikes, this makes the snow very “fragile,” and creates kind these sink holes, where if you step in the snow, you fall all the way to the bottom of the pile.
+Post holes are created from people only wearing micro spikes, this makes the snow very “fragile,” and creates these sink holes.
+If you step in the sink hole, you fall all the way to the bottom of the snow pile, instead of staying on top of the snow.
 These holes make the snow very unstable when it melts in the Spring, and also harder for snowshoers to walk safely through trails.
 Snowshoes and micro spikes are the reason why you won’t slip on slick parts.
-They have tiny spikes (crampons larger spikes) that give you much better traction on the snow and ice then any hiking shoes/boots will.
+They have tiny spikes (crampons have larger spikes) that give you much better traction on the snow and ice then any hiking shoes/boots will.

 More Gear

-Whenever there is snow on the trail (more than 8 inches), I bring my micro spikes, snowshoes, and snow pants with me to hike.
+Whenever there is frost and snow on the trail (more than 8 inches), I bring my micro spikes, snowshoes, and snow pants with me to hike.
 Trekking poles will also help, I find they are much more useful in the winter because you can actual dig the poles into the snow.
-Whereas, to summer hiking, when on the rock parts you can’t dig your poles into it.
+Whereas, in the summer, you can’t dig your poles into the rock slabs.
 Your snowshoes will help you break through the snow on unbroken trails.
 While your micro spikes will help you stay up on the icy parts.

 whiteface mountain hike